WASTE MANAGEMENT FACILITIES

 Bulky Waste Clean-up Service

-Due to the commencement of the new Regional waste and Recycling contract in April 2016, Cabonne Council has resolved to complete the bulky waste collection at the same time as the greenwaste clean-up service.
+Due to the commencement of a new Regional Waste and Recycling contract, Cabonne Council has resolved to complete the bulky waste collection at the same time as the greenwaste clean-up service.
 This will be offered in March each year.

 SKIP BIN SERVICE